rgabeflores/OnTime/README.md

     `npm install`

-> NOTE: npm ([Node Package Manager](https://www.npmjs.com/get-npm)) must be installed in order for the installation to be successful.
+> NOTE: Node Package Manager ([npm](https://www.npmjs.com/get-npm)) must be installed in order for the installation to be successful.

 ## Running the Program